GabeScott/standard-works-vault/General Conference/1972 October - Planting Gospel Seeds of Spirituality.md

 I thank the Lord for our missionary service.
 It is a divine program.
 I thank the Lord for our young men and women who represent him before the world in helping build Zion, and in so doing develop their own spiritual knowledge.
 May our parents always instill in their sons a desire to go on a mission.

 God bless our missionary homes.
-May he also bless our missionaries, as promised by President John Taylor, who said of missionaries, “... he is commissioned of the great Jehovah to bear a message ... and God has promised to sustain him.
-He has always sustained His faithful Elders, and He always will.”
-(Journal of Discourses, vol. 24, p.
+May he also bless our missionaries, as promised by President John Taylor, who said of missionaries, “… he is commissioned of the great Jehovah to bear a message … and God has promised to sustain him.
+He has always sustained His faithful Elders, and He always will.” (*Journal of Discourses,* vol. 24, p.
 35.)

 May your sons respond to the great call that shall be theirs, I humbly pray in the name of Jesus Christ.
 Amen.